StefRuseva88/code-analysis-ESLint/README.md

 - This repository demonstrates ESLint configuration and usage with the Script.js application file.
 - The specific ESLint rules and configurations can be customized based on your project's requirements.
+### Contributing
+Contributions are welcome!
+If you have any improvements or bug fixes, feel free to open a pull request.

+### License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+### Contact
+For any questions or suggestions, please open an issue in the repository.